From the New World

 Christopher Confessore, Music Director | Sirena Huang, violin

 Concert Sponsor: Dale Sorensen Real Estate, Inc. | Matinee Series Sponsor: Kevin Smith, Blue Ocean Planning, Ameriprise

-This concert will take place live at the King Center in Melbourne on March 13, 2021 at 2 pm & 7:30 pm.
+This concert took place live at the King Center in Melbourne on March 13, 2021 at 2 pm & 7:30 pm.

 Additionally, it is being offered as a delayed stream for those who may not be comfortable attending in person.